-The default for this parameter is the Outlook Default Directory, which the program can determine from its operating environment.
-This parameter is therefore necessary only if you want users' migrated archives to go somewhere other than the Outlook Default Directory.
+The default for this parameter is the Outlook Default Directory which the program can determine from the operating environment.
+This parameter is necessary only if you want user migrated archives to go to a location other than the Outlook Default Directory.